-Get off the Beaten Track
+Get Off the Beaten Track - The Ultimate Travel Adventures

 If you’re an experienced traveller, perhaps you’re looking for something a bit more ‘out there’ to add to your travel bucket list?
 Well don’t worry, we’ve got you covered too!
 Here we choose our favourite off-the-beaten-track experiences that allow you to explore remote corners of the world that offer unique landscapes and activities.

 Norway’s Lofoten Islands are oft-forgotten but offer travellers wishing to explore this remote Arctic setting a wealth of activities.
 Stay in the colourful wooden houses, go sea-fishing, kayak between the islands or enjoy bird-watching in the magnificent mountains and deep fjords that make up this spectacular landscape.
 The Lofoten Islands enjoy two dramatically different seasons from the land of the midnight sun in the summer when the days never end, to the darkness of the depths of winter when Northern Lights viewing is possible.